sappelhoff/pyprep/docs/matlab_differences.rst

 Deliberate Differences from MATLAB PREP
 =======================================

-Although PyPREP aims to be a faithful reimplementaion of the original MATLAB version of PREP, there are a few places where PyPREP has deliberately chosen to use different defaults than the MATLAB PREP.
+Although PyPREP aims to be a faithful reimplementation of the original MATLAB version of PREP, there are a few places where PyPREP has deliberately chosen to use different defaults than the MATLAB PREP.